9uant-brain/RAT2-Custom-Build/README.md

 While organizing the project documentation, I revisited the original RAT2 schematic and realized something important: as shown in the image at the above, the original circuit includes a high-impedance return path at the input, effectively creating a high input impedance.

-Upon further research, I discovered that this was meant to compensate for the relatively low input impedance of the LM308 (around 2 MΩ).
+Upon further research, I discovered that this was meant to compensate for the relatively low input impedance of the LM308.
-In contrast, op-amps like the 4558 (5–10 MΩ) or TL072 (up to 1 TΩ) have significantly higher input impedance, making the circuit much more sensitive — essentially turning it into a noise absorber and eventually causing oscillation.
+In contrast, op-amps like the 4558 or TL072 have significantly higher input impedance, making the circuit much more sensitive — essentially turning it into a noise absorber and eventually causing oscillation.
 So, I modified the return path resistor, as shown in the image below.
 In the photo, you can see both the updated schematic and the temporarily soldered resistor that follows the new design.

 <p align="center">
   <img src=asset/return2.png width="60%" height="60%">